forestgrape/coronavirus/2_biological/viruses.md

 ### Tropism of Viruses

-In virology tropism this is mostly used when virus are  growth found at some locations or replicate well in some cells (notes on [tropism usage](./life-forms.md#tropism-in-virology) in the chapter life form chapter).
+In virology, tropism is mostly used when viruses replicate well in some cells or tissues (notes on [tropism usage](./life-forms.md#tropism-in-virology) in the chapter life form chapter).
 On this page, viral tropism is defined as follows:

 ###### Tropism
-> A virus *has a tropism* for an object or a location if it is frequently detected in that object and it has a relevant effect.
-Specifically:
+> A virus *has a tropism* for an object or a location if it is frequently infects an object.
-> * Cells which are frequently [infected](#infected-cell).
-> * Tissues, organs or organisms that support the growth of virus entities or are influenced by infections by the virus.

 The tropism for a cell is called [Cell Tropism](#cell-tropism), [Tissue Tropism](#tissue-tropism) and [Organism or animal Tropism](#organisms-tropism).

+Examples:
+* Cells which are frequently [infected](#infected-cell).
+* Tissues, organs or organisms that support the growth of virus entities or are influenced by infections by the virus.

+Tropism describes how virus entities growth, where the [virus entity](../2_biological/viruses.md#virus-entity) consists of the infected cells in an organism.

 ###### Cell Tropism